 Certifications: Cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) Instructor and Certified Pool/Spa Operator (CPO) are required or must be obtained within 90 days of employment.
 A valid Missouri Driver’s License is required or must be obtained within 30 days of employment.

 Other: The scope of the position requires attendance at evening and/or weekend activities, meetings, and workshops.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Manages the daily operations of the University Recreation Center by developing and maintaining all building risk management and operating procedures, conducting regular safety and maintenance inspections, ensuring staff are trained on current safety, security, and risk management procedures, and managing building access and key control.
+1. Manages the daily operations of the Foster Recreation Center by developing and maintaining all building risk management and operating procedures, conducting regular safety and maintenance inspections, ensuring staff are trained on current safety, security, and risk management procedures.

-2. Coordinates the facility schedule including reservations, rentals, and maintenance, keeps the University community apprised of facility hours and closings, staffs for facility events, as needed, and serves as the liaison for facility rentals and special events.
+2. Assists with facility scheduling, including reservations, rentals, and maintenance, keeps the University community apprised of facility hours and closings, staffs for facility events, as needed, and serves as the liaison for facility rentals and special events.

 3. Maintains policies and procedures related to facility use and informal recreation, in conjunction with the Assistant Director of Campus Recreation-Recreational Sports.

 4. Coordinates the recruitment, hiring, evaluation, and scheduling of building managers and facility attendants and provides training and conducts evaluations for staff that incorporate staff development initiatives and student learning outcomes.

 5. Provides a safe fitness environment by implementing preventative maintenance and risk management plans.